Chart Color Schemes

 Jimboomba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 27 projects likely affecting the region.
-Notable initiatives include Petbarn and Large Format Retail in Jimboomba, Mount Lindesay Highway upgrade from Johanna Street to South Street in Elridge, and Yarrabilba Energy Infrastructure project.
-Below is a list of most relevant projects.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 27 projects that could affect the region.
+Notable initiatives include Petbarn and Large Format Retail development in Jimboomba, Mount Lindesay Highway upgrade from Johanna Street to South Street in Elridge, and Yarrabilba Energy Infrastructure project.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.